-- 5.01 The Executive of the Association will be comprised of eleven voting members, ten of whom will be elected at large by the voting members of the Association at a general meeting.
-The immediate Past President will be invited to attend all Executive meetings and to participate with voice and vote.
-Except as provided in Article 5.02, the term of office for any director shall be the period of time between three consecutive general meetings (normally more than two years but less than three years as provided in Article 5.05). - 5.02 Retirees attending the meeting at which this constitution is ratified shall be deemed to be voting members at a general meeting, and they shall elect ten of themselves to constitute the first Executive of the Association.
+- 5.01 The Board of the Association will be comprised of eleven voting members, ten of whom will be elected at large by the voting members of the Association at a general meeting.
+The immediate Past President will be invited to attend all Board meetings and to participate with voice and vote.
+Except as provided in Article 5.02, the term of office for any director shall be the period of time between three consecutive general meetings (normally two years) as provided in Article 5.05). - 5.02 Retirees attending the meeting at which this Constitution is ratified shall be deemed to be voting members at a general meeting, and they shall elect ten of themselves to constitute the first Board of the Association.
 Five will be elected for the period of time until the next or second general meeting, and five shall be elected for the period of time until the following or third general meeting.
-The intended effect of this process is that only five individuals would be elected at each general meeting, thus providing for continuity of leadership. - 5.03 The officers of the Association shall be: President, Vice President, Secretary, Treasurer, and Communications Officer. - 5.04 All officers of the Association shall be elected by the Executive from amongst the Executive members.
-They shall serve in the office to which they were elected for the period of their term on the Executive. - 5.05 The Executive may appoint by a simple majority vote any voting member of the Association to replace any member of the Executive who does not finish the term to which he or she was elected.
-The appointment shall be for the remainder of the term of the replaced Executive member. - 5.06 A quorum for conducting business at Executive meetings shall be fifty per cent plus one of the Executive.
-Decisions shall be approved by a simple majority of all those members of the Executive present at the meeting.
-In the event of a tie, the President shall cast the deciding vote. - 5.07 Executive meetings shall be held at the time and place as determined by the Executive, and Executive members who are unable to attend in person may be considered to be in attendance by means of such telephone, electronic, or other communication facilities as permit all persons participating in the meeting to communicate with each other simultaneously and instantaneously.
+The intended effect of this process is that only five individuals would be elected at each general meeting, thus providing for continuity of leadership. - 5.03 The officers of the Association shall be: President, Vice President, Secretary, Treasurer, and Communications Officer. - 5.04 All officers of the Association shall be elected by the Board from amongst the Board members.
+They shall serve in the office to which they were elected for the period of their term on the Board. - 5.05 The Board may appoint by a simple majority vote any voting member of the Association to replace any member of the Board who does not finish the term to which he or she was elected.
+The appointment shall be for the remainder of the term of the replaced Board member.

-5.08 General meetings shall be held at the time and place as determined by the Executive in accordance with the provisions of this Constitution.
-The period of time between general meetings shall not normally exceed 18 months.
+- 5.06 A quorum for conducting business at Board meetings shall be fifty per cent plus one of the Board.
+Decisions shall be approved by a simple majority of all those members of the Board present at the meeting.
+In the event of a tie, the President shall cast the deciding vote. - 5.07 Board meetings shall be held at the time and place as determined by the Board, and Board members who are unable to attend in person may be considered to be in attendance by means of such telephone, electronic, or other communication facilities as permit all persons participating in the meeting to communicate with each other simultaneously and instantaneously. - 5.08 General meetings shall be held at the time and place as determined by the Board in accordance with the provisions of this Constitution.
+The period of time between general meetings shall not normally exceed 18 months. - 5.09 The Association shall not incur debts by borrowing money unless prior approval for such action has been obtained by passage of a Board motion following at least four (4) weeks' notice of such a motion.